Feyerabend/vm/parse/README.md

 digit       ::= "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9"
 ```

-A sample of this could be '+ 3 / * 2 - x 4 y' which corresponds to
+A sample of this could be '+ 3 / * 2 - x 4 y' which
-the above infix '3 + 2 * (x - 4) / y'.
+corresponds to the above infix '3 + 2 * (x - 4) / y'.

-This is how to do this conversion manually:
+This is how to do this infix to prefix conversion manually:
 1. First convert x - 4 to prefix: - x 4
 2. Substitute - x 4 back into the expression: 2 * (- x 4)
 3. Convert to prefix: * 2 (- x 4), swap operator and first operand